barc/backbone.giraffe/src/docs/index.md

 - __Routes emit events__ instead of being tied to functions.
 This makes it extremely simple for a deeply nested view to act on a route.

-- __Reverse routes with arguments__ provide a way to trigger actions in the application without having to know a URL path.
+- __Reverse routes with arguments__ provide a way to trigger routes in the application using app events without having to know a URL path.

 - __App-wide event hub__ with convenient `appEvents` bindings inspired by `Backbone.View#events`.